PrismLauncher/prismlauncher.org/src/wiki/development/build-instructions.md

 - GL headers (`libgl1-mesa-dev` on Debian-based system)
 - games/lwjgl port if using FreeBSD

-You can use IDEs like KDevelop or QtCreator to open the CMake project if you want to work on the code.
+You can use IDEs, like KDevelop or QtCreator to open the CMake project, if you want to work on the code.

 ### Building a portable binary